jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
+- Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
+---
+- Detect and report super fast turn looping
+    - big bug: ran into a super fast cycling turn loop again.
+I had two players in a room, deleted all the enemies, refreshed one of the clients while the other was in a portal
+- Standalone server backlog
+    - stand alone server goes into infinite loop when all players leave
+    - When does stand alone server remove a room?
+    - Test standalone server with friends
 - Record yourself playing with split audio for trailer
     - make sure you disable the partial UI
-- record new screenshots and footage (zoomed in, no music)
-- Add gifs to steam page
-- Improve out of range targeting: if any part of a unit is in range, then targeting it must be allowed
-- optional: dedup upgrade spells, can happen in devMode when upgrades are chosen quickly
 ## Low hanging fruit
 - small bugs:
     - when your main mana bar has 0 mana left it doesn't show the diagonal lines